What You Need To Know

 6. Use a Mechanical or Powered Toilet Lift

 A mechanical toilet seat lift is yet another option to enhance the height of your toilet seat.
-These options aren’t really cheaper.
-But, they save you the mess and effort of replacing the existing toilet.
+This option will cost you more, but it saves you the mess and effort of replacing the existing toilet.

-Mechanical toilet seat lifts help you get on and get off the toilet.
-Some have pneumatic lifting systems or springs that provide additional support when getting up.
-Others rely on electricity or batteries and can fully assist you from a seated to a standing position.
+Mechanical toilet seat lifts use pneumatic lifting systems or springs that provide additional “push” when getting up.
+Others rely on electricity or batteries and can fully assist you from seated to standing.

 Mechanical or powered toilet lifts typically vary in their maximum heights.
-Some of the electric models are able to raise the toilet seat as high as 26 inches!
+Some electric models can raise the toilet seat as high as 26 inches!

-Some models come equipped with wheels, which is quite helpful if you are having trouble walking to the bathroom.
+Some models come equipped with wheels, which is helpful if you have trouble walking to the bathroom.
 The wheels allow the caregiver to push you into the bathroom before positioning the chair on top of the toilet.

 Here is an installation guide for this type of product:

-The highest toilet you can get is between 20 and 21 inches in height.
+The highest toilet you can get is between 20 and 21 inches tall.

 Summary and Final Recommendations

-The aging process is inevitable while disability is nobody’s choice.
-So, you don’t have to put an end to your independence because of either.
+The aging process is inevitable, while disability is nobody’s choice.
+So, you don’t have to end your independence because of either.

-By knowing their options, seniors aging in place can be confident and comfortable right in their own homes.
+By knowing their options, seniors aging in place can be confident and comfortable in their homes.

 Which option is better?
 Replacing the toilet or adding an assistive device to your current one?
-Tell me what you think in the comments below!
+Please tell me what you think in the comments below!

-Also, if you found this article helpful, please share on your favorite social media.
+Also, if you found this article helpful, please share it on your favorite social media.